pcox3/ComposeTodoAp/README.md

 This is a compose TODO app with a sleak user interface.
 It leverages MVVM design pattern for data spooling and display.
 Quite simple with no complex entities or components.

+**Instruction**

+The Login is a simulation of a network request; you can use any email and password.

 <p float="left">
   <img src="Screenshot_20250805_145005.png" alt="Logo" width="250"/>
   <img src="Screenshot_20250805_145506.png" alt="Logo" width="250"/>